 Step 3.
 Type: fsutil behavior set DisableDeleteNotify 0 and hit Enter.

-With SSD TRIM disabled, you can then apply reliable data recovery software like Deep Data Recovery to scan and find all your lost files as possible as you can.
+With SSD TRIM disabled, you can apply reliable data recovery software like Deep Data Recovery to scan and find lost files.

-2. Next, you can see all drives on the computer, as well as your pen drive are listed in the main window.
-Please select the pen drive and click "Scan" to perform pen drive data recovery.
+2. You can see all drives on your computer, including your pen drive, listed in the main window.
+To recover data from your pen drive, simply select it and click "Scan" to initiate the data recovery process.

-3. During the scanning process, you can see files are find by the software.
-They are sorted into categories on the left.
-If the files you're looking for are found, you can stop the scanning process right away.
-Preview the files and recover them to your computer by selecting "Recover".
+3. During the scanning process, files are found by the software and sorted into categories on the left.
+If the desired files are located, scanning can be stopped immediately.
+The found files can then be previewed and recovered to the computer by selecting the "Recover" option.

-To do so, you can either manually copy and save files to an external storage device or apply a reliable file backup software like Qiling Backup to selectively back up all your files at one time.
+To back up your files, you can either manually copy and save them to an external storage device or use a reliable file backup software like Qiling Backup to selectively back up all your files at once.

 Here are our suggestions: